ERIN Brooks

 Social Followers: Instagram; 132,000

-At just 15 years old, it is glaringly apparent that Erin Brooks is a once in a generation talent on a surfboard.
+At just 16 years old, it is glaringly apparent that Erin Brooks is a once in a generation talent on a surfboard.

 Erin’s notoriety as an elite surfer rose at a meteoric pace, having not even touched a surfboard until she was 9.

-Growing up in Texas, it wasn’t until her family moved to Maui that a friend suggested she get into surfing, and Erin was instantly hooked.
+When her family moved to Maui that a friend suggested she get into surfing, and Erin was instantly hooked.
 Learning to surf was Erin’s first board sports experience, and when she started entering contests she was fueled to outwork the competition, much like she does in every aspect of her life.

 Upon realizing her love for the sport, Erin surfed before school, after school, and pretty much every opportunity she had, catching the eye of the surfing community with her high-flying airs and seemingly effortless tube-riding.